Sergei Chakhotin: Involvement in the Russian Revolution and Civil War: 1915–1919

-White émigré
+Change of Landmarks

 In emigration, Chakhotin came to the conclusion that opposition to the Bolshevik regime was futile: the émigré intelligentsia should contribute to Russia's economic recovery, promoting the new principles of organization developed in the West in order to "Americanize" Russian industrial production.
 In Paris in 1920 he delivered a paper To Canossa!, (Note: The title references a common Continental European saying ("going to Canossa"), itself a reference to the historic Walk to Canossa.
 In modern usage, it refers to an act of penance or submission.
 To "go to Canossa" is an expression that describes doing penance, often with the connotation that it is unwilling or coerced.) in which he argued this case to a circle that included Yu.
 V. Kliuchnikov, S. S. Lukyanov, A. V. Bobrishchev-Pushkin and Yu.
 N. Potekhin, with whom he founded the "Change of Landmarks" group (Smena vekh).
 In 1921 his paper was included in an anthology published under this title in Prague.
 The group published a weekly journal with the same title in Paris from 29 October 1921—25 March 1922.
 In March 1922, on the eve of the Genoa Conference, the Soviet government approved the publication of a daily paper in Berlin, "On the eve" (Nakanune).
 As members of the editorial board, Chakhotin and Kliuchnikov attended and reported on the Genoa conference.
 By 1924, when the paper closed down, Chakhotin had published around 40 articles in Nakanune.